- Students who grow food, try new foods.

 - Grow systems cannot be located at an offsite location such as a Cornell Cooperative Extension office or farm partner.

 - Awardees will be awarded basic supplies to start their grow system, but there must be a plan in place to sustain or support the project in future years.

 - As a note, three of the four garden systems take minimal financial inputs to start each school year.
 High tunnels may require a higher cost investment at the start of each growing season due to its larger size.

 - Teachers must be the primary users of the grow system for classroom instruction.

 Description of Grow Systems

-Below are descriptions of the four available grow systems.
-In your application, you will rank your preference of system.
-Be sure to note the dimensions of each system in the description, and measure the space you have in mind before stating your preference.
+Below are descriptions of the three available grow systems.
+Before making your selection on your application be sure to note the dimensions of each system in the descriptions and measure the space you have in mind.